-From the airport to the city
+From the Rome airport to Rome’s city center

 Do not plan on arriving at the airport, taking a shuttle to the train station (Termini), and then a taxi to your destination.
 You will be jet lagged and you will have dead tired children and luggage in tow.